Ahairyoldserver/Messages/README.md

 # Messages [![Validate Messages](https://github.com/Ahairyoldserver/Messages/actions/workflows/resource_bundle_validation.yml/badge.svg)](https://github.com/Ahairyoldserver/Messages/actions/workflows/resource_bundle_validation.yml)
-This repository holds all messages for the network **ahairyoldserver.net**! <br>
+This repository holds all messages for the **ahairyoldserver.net** network!
-Each plugin has its own folder with a _.properties_ file for each language.

 ## Files and Structure
 This repository holds all messages in all supported languages for our network.
 For each plugin, a folder is created